 Purpose:To understand how technology is changing the face of modern business and how it affects accounting, both internal and external, in practice at CPA firms, and in the classroom.

 Changes being driven by IT and their effect on the needs for accounting information

-To begin his discussion on how information technology is changing business, Elliot references Alvin Toffler’s image of the “third wave”.
-In The Third Wave, he explains the three fundamental methods of wealth creation - agriculture, industry and information technology.
+To begin his discussion on how information technology is changing business, Elliott references Alvin Toffler’s image of the “third wave”.
+In The Third Wave, Toffler explains the three fundamental methods of wealth creation - agriculture, industry and information technology.
 Until about 8000 B.C., life consisted of foraging, fishing, hunting and herding.
 About 10,000 years ago, agriculture was developed and became the first major wealth creating technology.
 Agriculture stimulated the need for defense, government and laws since people were tied to the land that they cultivated and gave up the nomadic lifestyle.
 This led into the second wave of new technology, industry, where people realized that they could control energy and use it to amplify human labor in the factory.
 This change also had a huge impact on civilization.
 People relocated around the factories that they worked in, making the cities densely populated.
 This change also had the effect of creating a sophisticated marketplace for the exchange of goods.
 The third wave, the information revolution, can be traced to the 1950s when the transistor was invented and the first commercial computer was put to use.
 This era is distinctly different from the previous two.
 Physical labor was the driver behind the agricultural era and machines drove industry.
 In this third wave of wealth creation, information itself is the driver behind the system.

 Each wave of wealth creation had certain characteristics of information technology.
 The IT for the first wave was writing, which was developed to keep accounting records.
 The IT for the second wave was movable type printing.
 This technology allowed for the mass production of books which were handwritten, thereby making information widely available.
 The IT for the third wave is the digital computer.
 The digital computer allows for the inexpensive storage and processing of information.